htoik/aaltoes_cv1/README.md

 # Aaltoes CV1

-Contains competition stuff from the Aaltoes CV1 competition.
+Contains some competition programs and testing from the Aaltoes CV1 competition.
 We joined for the burgers.

+## Disclaimer !

+The code in this repository is uncurated, partial and incomplete.
+The publication of this code was merely for transparency.
+Please see our final submission can be found from [https://github.com/eerik98/aaltoes_cv1_submission](https://github.com/eerik98/aaltoes_cv1_submission).

 ## Installation